 The action in Super Time Force is insane and death seems almost unpreventable at times, requiring that you Time Out often and figure out how best to arrange your other selves.
 It almost feels like as much of a puzzle game as an action one, which would be in line with Capybara’s prior work in Critter Crunch.
 If you think it’s a bit too light in the challenge level, then the “Super Hardcore” mode is available after beating the game once.
 This causes any character to be permanently disabled when killed, so you have to play cautiously to avoid running out of crew stock.
 It’s still not the most difficult game out there, so you may want to look elsewhere for a knife-edge challenge.
 But if you’re looking for a great retro-styled trans-temporal explosionfest, you’ve come to the right place.
 Super Time Force‘s use of pixel art feels authentic and detailed instead of just using simple graphics to cut costs, depicting colorful locales like dinosaur-laden prehistoric times, a Mad Max-inspired rendition of the present, and a tourist trap version of Atlantis.
 The retro vibe is further enhanced by the chiptune score of Jason “6955” DeGroot, who infuses the action with upbeat tunes and opts for a particularly dreamlike cadence whenever Time Out is in effect.

 Super Time Force is as crazy as it is clever.
-It's never a dull moment, especially once you get to one of the many different boss battles.
-Dr. Infinity attacks you in a bunch of various gigantic contraptions and situations, like a teleporting knight mech, a spider-bot that electrocutes a titan (it makes sense in context) and even an insane fight within the Internet that holds shades of a multi-part boss battle from Contra: Hard Corps.
-Whether it's the bosses, the playable characters, or the glorious feeling of collecting everything in a level and hearing Zackasaurus shout out his designated catchphrase "Kookabunga," there's bound to be something you'll love.
-If you don't mind the gameplay being as heavily modeled around the TIME gimmick as it is, then you're going to have a fun TIME with one of the most innovative indie games of our TIME.
+It’s never a dull moment, especially once you get to one of the many different boss battles.
+Dr. Infinity attacks you in a bunch of various gigantic contraptions and situations, like a teleporting knight mecha, a spider-bot that electrocutes a titan (it makes sense in context) and even an insane fight within the Internet that holds shades of a multi-part boss battle from Contra: Hard Corps.
+Whether it’s the bosses, the playable characters, or the glorious feeling of collecting everything in a level and hearing Zackasaurus shout out his designated catchphrase “Kookabunga,” there’s bound to be something you’ll love.

 When re-released onto Steam, it became Super Time Force Ultra and added several more goodies.
 Three guest characters from Valve become unlockable by collecting glorbs: Zoey from Left 4 Dead, Saxton Hale from Team Fortress 2 lore (and from unofficial “boss” mods), and the Pyro, also from Team Fortress 2.
 They’re all quite powerful and fun to play, especially the Pyro, whose charged flamethrower obliterates just about every boss.
 The PS4 and PSVita versions also include Sony President Shuhei Yoshida as a playable character, who bombards enemies with deadly emoticons and text messages.
 It also enables the “Ultra Mode,” where you get to summon superpowered dark versions of each character.
 They can do massive damage, but you can only summon five per level and they only last for ten seconds before exploding, so use wisely.
 The last notable addition is the “Helladeck,” a set of fifty challenge levels where you need to collect all Glorbs using a limited selection of characters and lives.
 The Helladeck’s chambers are trickier than the main game’s levels and require some forward thinking and precise timing to conquer.
 And finally, the Ultra officially makes the title’s acronym into “STFU.”
 Kookabunga, bros!